Ray-yar/b2c/README.md

 5. **Post New Product:** I manaually tested product form and the product will be inserted when form filled correctly.

-6. **See List of Posts:** I manaually tested loading list of products after insertion and the vehicles will be loaded after registeration.
+6. **See List of Posts:** I manaually tested loading list of products.
 ![alt text](.docs/products.png "Posts")

 7. **Add, Read, Edit and Delete Reviews:** I manaually tested adding review form and it works fine, and i manaually tested edit and delete, they works like they have to work.